thaliaarchi/omniwsa/docs/dialects/voliva.md

 must have a string value.
 A variable used as a label or filename is interpreted as a word.

+Decoration comments (`;#;`) specify a line of text that is to be included in the assembled program.
+The concatenated text of all decoration comments is prepended to the first lines in the assembled program (not interspersed with Whitespace-syntax whitespace characters).
+The decoration text is sanitized so that space becomes non-breaking space (U+00A0), tab becomes two non-breaking spaces, and an optional leading space on each line is stripped.
+Decorations do not apply to the locally adjacent code.
+When there are more decoration comments than lines in the assembled program, any extra decorations are omitted.

 ## Bugs in the assembler

 - The assembler uses `disassembler`, but disassembler uses `dbg` and that was